GajinKim/areology-bot/README.md

 AreologyBot (Zerg)

-StarCraft 2 AI written in Python using a bot api client library for Python 3
+StarCraft 2 AI coded in Python 3 using the python-sc2 framework

-Link to StarCraft 2 bot api: https://github.com/Dentosal/python-sc2
+Link to python-sc2 framework: https://github.com/Dentosal/python-sc2